 Time management is critical for success.
-This becomes even more important for the teenager with ASD who is needing to manage the requirements of school and part time employment.
+This becomes even more important for the teenager with ASD who is needing to manage the requirements of school, social engagements and part time employment.
 There will be competing pressures on you to manage day to day school attendance, homework commitments, any out of school commitments you may have and the requirements of your part time employment.

 The first thing you need to do is think about your daily routine from the time you get up in the morning until you go to bed at night time.
 You then need to consider how you will organise yourself to manage this effectively while keeping your anxiety levels under control.

 As a teenager with ASD you will need to establish routines for getting up and ready for school that take care of your personal needs eg. bathing, school uniform organised, breakfast, school bag packed with your days’ requirements, leave home in time to get to classes on time.

 If your part time job is after school, then you need further levels of organisation to manage your workload.
 Consider whether your job requires a change of clothes or a uniform, these will need to be packed into your bag before you leave home in the morning.
 How do you travel to your job?
 If you have homework how will you schedule this into your routine so that you can manage this?
 If your job goes into to the evening, how do you get home?